 - In the first method, directly choosing the Linear option from the Trendline tab might not work most of the time.
 So, it is recommended for most cases to go to More Options and select Linear and Display Equation on the Chart option manually from the Format Trendline.

-- In the second method, in the Slope Function at first select columns for Y values then put a comma, and then again select columns for X .
+- In the second method, in the Slope function first select columns for Y values then put a comma, and then again select columns for X .
 Otherwise, the formula won’t work.

-- How to Find the Slope of a Line in Excel (5 Easy Ways)
+- How to Find the Equation of a Line in Excel

-- Find the Equation of a Trendline in Excel (3 Suitable Ways)
+- How to Find the Equation of a Trendline in Excel

-- How to Calculate Standard Error of Regression Slope in Excel
+- How to Find Intersection of Two Trend Lines in Excel